GET IN TOUCH

 Failing to address a garnishment order can have serious financial and legal consequences.
 Taxpayers who ignore notices risk losing more of their income and facing additional enforcement measures.

-Every garnishment has a fact sheet explaining rights, exemptions, and procedures for requesting a hearing.
-Ignoring this paperwork removes the opportunity to contest errors or reduce withholding.
+Every garnishment comes with a notice explaining rights, exemptions, and procedures for requesting a hearing.
+Ignoring this documentation removes the opportunity to contest errors or reduce withholding.
+If an IRS levy is also in play, the federal process operates on its own timeline, as explained in the IRS guidance on bank levies and immediate relief options.

 Can Kansas garnish 100% of my wages for tax debt?